becoming/becoming.github.io/content/docs/java/season_1/episode_6.md

     1. KeyPromoterX - Helps you to learn shortcuts, for every mouse action that has a shortcut you'll get notification with associated shortcut
     1. IDE Features Trainer - Helps you to master Intellij Idea, I cannot stress out how much is this helpful
 1. Start using Intellij Idea

+---

+You are wondering if you can do more ?
+Sure you can: [How To - Intellij Idea](/docs/how_tos/intellij_idea/)